What Are The Current Green Card Photo Requirements in 2026?

 Requirement

-Matte or glossy both acceptable
+Matte or glossy finishes are both acceptable

 The head size requirement is the most commonly misunderstood specification.
 The measurement of 1 inch to 1 and 3/8 inches refers to the vertical distance from the bottom of the chin to the top of the crown of the head, not to the top of the hair.
 The face must occupy between 50% and 69% of the total image height.